C-R-Kelly/CircuitSchematicImageInterpreter/README.md

 Then, the indivual component images can be put together to form a single component line and OCR can then be performed on this line.
 For this use:

-`OCRComponents(components)`						| This will then assign all the relevant component parameters: Components[n].componentType, .unichar, .terminalNo
+`OCRComponents(components)` This will then assign all the relevant component parameters: Components[n].componentType, .unichar, .terminalNo.

 ### A network graph of the circuit can now be generated.
 To pull the NetworkX graph object use:

-`G = image.getNetworkGraph(Junctions, Components, draw=True)`		|  If draw is set to True, the network graph will be plotted using Matplotlib
+`G = image.getNetworkGraph(Junctions, Components, draw=True)` If draw is set to True, the network graph will be plotted using Matplotlib.

 ### Other graphs can also be plotted using: